 Here is a story.
-One day, during my brief tenure as a classroom assistant in a Montessori school, I was admonished by a school administrator for giving a crying child in the nap room too much of my time and attention.
+During my brief tenure as a classroom assistant in a Montessori school, I was called out by a school administrator for giving a crying child in the nap room too much of my time and attention.
 Let him cry, I was told.
 My presence was required outside on the playground.

-I hesitated.
-She insisted.
-I got the sense this was not the hill on which to plant my flag, if I wanted to keep my job.
-I went outside.
+In the brief moment of our exchange I was made aware that this was not the hill on which to plant my flag, if I wanted to keep my job.

-I realize kids on the playground need to be supervised.
-Realize there are regulations, and the regulations aren’t frivolous.
-In their absence, an institution charged with the care and feeding of these young people might be tempted to cut corners, make do with a smaller staff, overstretch their resources, and put the safety of these kids at risk.
+Kids on a school playground need supervision, yes.
+Even though there were several adults out there already, there are regulations regarding the proper ratio of kids to adults, and the regulations aren’t frivolous.
+In their absence, an institution charged with the care and feeding . of these young people might be tempted to cut corners, make do with a smaller staff, overstretch their resources, put the safety of these kids at risk.

-But the crying child was all of two years old.
+But the crying child needed something, too.
+He was two years old.
 He was homesick, in despair over the long hours spent away from his parents.
 His need for comfort and reassurance was not frivolous, either.
 It was understandable and urgent.

-The institutional response was to deny the urgency — the reality — of the need in order to keep the system running smoothly.
+The institutional response was to deny the urgency — the reality — of his very individual, very personal, need in order to keep the system running smoothly.

 Our culture — the culture of extreme capitalism — demands that we prioritize in this way.